 The Help Scout team

 These folks thrive on one-on-one interactions within their community.
 They love problem solving.
 They’re warm, approachable, have a relatable voice, and they’re great at teaching other people how things work.
-When thinking about it this way, finding a great customer support rep kind of sounds like looking for a good buddy.
+When thinking about it this way, finding a great customer customer service rep kind of sounds like looking for a good buddy.
 The qualities that make for a good friend often line up with the qualities that make for a good support teammate.

 Not convinced?
 Let us break it down for you.

 When a customer service rep is able to demonstrate sincere empathy for a frustrated customer, even just by reiterating the problem at hand, it can help to both placate (the customer feels heard) and actively please (the customer feels validated in their frustration).

 Customers don’t always diagnose their issues correctly.
 It’s up to the support rep to take the initiative and reproduce the problem before navigating a solution.
 That means they need to intuit not just what went wrong, but also what action the customer is after.
 For example, if a customer is having trouble resetting their password, their intended action is to log into their account.
 A good customer service rep will anticipate that need and might even go the extra mile to manually perform the reset and provide new login details, all while educating the customer on how they can do it for themselves in the future.